IanKeen/IanKeen.github.io/_posts/2019-03-01-better-codable-models-through-composition.md

 - Supporting values other than `String`

 But I'll leave these as an exercise for the reader 🤘

+You can grab a playground with all the code [here](/public/projects/CodableComposition.zip)

 If you have any feedback feel free to reach out!